dummy-ilh/MINE/ML/Google_glossary.md

 Applying the convolutional filter [[1, 0], [0, 1]] to the top-left 2x2 section of the input matrix, which is [[128,97], [35,22]].
 The convolutional filter leaves the 128 and 22 intact, but zeroes out the 97 and 35.
 Consequently, the convolution operation yields the value 150 (128+22).

 A convolutional layer consists of a series of convolutional operations, each acting on a different slice of the input matrix.

+COPA
+#Metric

+Abbreviation for Choice of Plausible Alternatives.

 cost
 #Metric